DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 <!-- Agro/Intense/etc are labels to make it easier to put them on char sheets. -->

 - Clubs ♣️, Agro: Defense Dealers have a strong foundation and can take the big hits.
   They can choose to *bury* N cards to force all creatures within 2 spaces to make their next Check to attack targets besides the Defense Dealer at Lower Hand (N/2).

 - Diamonds ♦️, Intense: Casters Dealers have explosive damage but they run out of gas really fast.
 They can choose to *burn* N cards to make their next Check at Upper Hand (N/2).

 - Hearts ♥️, Help: Life Dealers are fluid and flexible to adapt the situation.
-If they are within 6 spaces of an ally, they may *toss* 2 cards to grant their ally Upper Hand (N/2) on their next draw.
+If they are within 6 spaces of an ally, they may *toss* 2 cards to grant their ally, up to 6 spaces away, Upper Hand(N/2) on their next draw.

 - Spades ♠️, Thwart: Offense Dealers deploy all sorts of mechanisms for drawing the eye of enemies away from their allies.
-They can *scrap* N cards and cause an enemy to make Checks at Lower Hand (N/2) until the start of the Offense Dealer's next turn.
+They can *scrap* N cards and cause an enemy, up to 6 spaces away, to make Checks at Lower Hand (N/2) until the start of the Offense Dealer's next turn.

 The discard limit increases with level according to the table below.